 Each seminar also includes out-of-class learning experiences, which will expose you to educational opportunities and cultural events on campus and, in many cases, beyond Elizabethtown as well.
 In recent years, students have attended plays, lectures, art exhibits, and film screenings.
 Some instructors have taken their students to museums in Philadelphia and Washington and even hiked the Appalachian Trail.
 The possibilities are endless!

 As part of your orientation paperwork, you will select your top ten seminars from a list of more than thirty courses.
-Most students who submit on time received one of their top three choices!
-Each seminar is capped at fifteen students, allowing you to develop close relationships with your instructor and peers.
+Most students who submit on time receive one of their top three choices!
+Each seminar is capped at sixteen students, allowing you to develop close relationships with your instructor and your peers.